We investigate the good, the bad and the trippy.

 Beyond coffee and wine though, there’s a rich history and diversity when it comes to different societies and their favourite brain benders.

 Upon landing in Fiji in 1986, Pope John Paul II was immediately handed half a coconut shell full of a muddy elixir, so too were a long list of royals and diplomats before him.
 Such is the power of kava as a daily ritual around the Pacific Islands.
 A member of the pepper family, kava is a drug made from ground roots of the plant Piper methysticum.
 Like alcohol, except without any actual booze, it’s a nervous system depressant.
-Common effects include feelings of peace and tranquility.
+Common effects include feelings of peace and tranquillity.
 That, and a numb tongue.
 Kava is available in Australia, but only in restricted doses, because there are concerns long-term use can have toxic effects on the liver.

 Further to the west, no one knows exactly where or when the first person took a seed from the fruit of the areca palm and wrapped it in a betel leaf, before sticking it in their gob and chewing.
 Around South East Asia and Oceanic countries, this unlikely combination, known as betel nut, is a common pick-me-up, popular for the mild euphoria it produces.
 In Papua New Guinea, where over half the population chew it daily, they typically add mustard fruit and lime powder to get a bigger kick.
 Something akin to chewing tobacco, the bright red concoction is known to cause oral cancer.